hopsoft/model_probe/README.md

 # ModelProbe

-## Schema introspection for ActiveModel
+## Schema introspection for ActiveRecord

 Provides a detailed view of the underlying schema that backs an ActiveRecord model.

+*This functionality can be added to any object that implements [ActiveRecord's columns interface](http://rubydoc.info/docs/rails/ActiveRecord/ModelSchema/ClassMethods#columns-instance_method).*

 ## Installation